 Processed Food: An Experiment That Failed

 Anyone who follows the work of Dr. Robert Lustig knows he has been talking about the health issues related to processed food for years.
 Just enter “Robert Lustig” and “Processed Food” into your search engine and you will find many references to his advocacy efforts in this area of metabolic health and nutrition.
 Is processed food an experiment that failed?
+Processed food, alias “Big Food” has hacked our happiness and uses propaganda and misinformation to addict millions to foods that destroy their health.
 Read, view and learn from the resources posted here, and decide for yourself.

-Here is Dr. Lustig’s paper in JAMA Pediatrics – Viewpoint: Processed Food: An Experiment That Failed
+Here is excerpt from Dr. Lustig’s paper in JAMA Pediatrics – Viewpoint: Processed Food: An Experiment That Failed

 Eat Forum – Stockholm